HCE Logo

 Oakton, VA.

-James Jordan, President of HCE, announced today that HCE has filed for patent protection on a new device and method for hydrogen storage.
+James Jordan, President of HCE, announced that HCE was issued a patent (U.S. Patent 8,181,941) by the United States Patent and Trademark Office on a new device and method for hydrogen storage.

 Jordan says, “This breakthrough concept provides a practical pathway for the use of hydrogen as a mobility fuel.
 Storage and distribution of hydrogen has been a vexing challenge long recognized by the science and technical community.
-HCE will be seeking partners and investors to demonstrate proof of principle and bring this remarkable and exciting concept to the market and financial fruition as rapidly as possible.”
+HCE seeks those interested in developing the technology with the prospect of sharing ownership.”

 The device creates nanometer-scale water bubbles filled with hydrogen gas.
 At this scale, surface tension can maintain the gas within a bubble at very high pressure, about equal to 43,500 pounds per square inch (3,000 atmospheres) inside the bubble.
-The smallness of such bubbles confers on them stability against gravitational aggregation and merging.
-The fluid is expected to be stored, distributed and handled like gasoline.
+It was Dr. von Wimmersperg's realization that the smallness of the nano-scale bubbles would enable pressurization well beyond that currently achievable and confer on the nano-bubbles a stability that resists gravitational aggregation and merging.
+He felt that the resulting nano-bubble fluid held the potential to be stored, distributed and handled like gasoline.

 Existing hydrogen storage systems store hydrogen in high-pressure cylinders at about 3,600 pounds per square inch pressure (about 250 atmospheres).
 Some research labs are exploring very high-pressure storage at about 12,000 pounds per square inch (about 800 atmospheres).

-HCE reports that hydrogen stored in the form created by its proprietary device and process is expected to have a volumetric energy density (higher heating value) from about 24 to 29 megajoules per liter.
-The stated range is attributable to uncertainties in compressibility and small-scale cohesion factors.
-This compares favorably with the energy density for gasoline at about 26 to 31 megajoules per liter.
+Meyer Steinberg, HCE's vice president and chief engineer also formerly of Brookhaven National Lab, stated: "Calculations show that hydrogen stored in nano-bubble form is expected to have a volumetric energy density (higher heating value) from about 24 to 29 megajoules per liter."
+Dr. von Wimmersperg calculated that the stated range is attributable to uncertainties in compressibility and small-scale cohesion factors, which compares favorably with the energy density for gasoline at about 26 to 31 megajoules per liter.

-The process is expected to have application to other high value gases made more usable in such a storage medium, such as natural gas a.k.a. methane and propane.
+The process is expected to have application to other high value gases made more usable in such a storage medium, such as natural gas and propane.

 Web Page Comments?
 E-mail: webmaster@hceco.com